 All Merriman Videos

 OUR SERVICES AND HOW WE CARE FOR YOUR PIANO

 Co-owners of this company are Stephen Merriman (Piano Technician/Tuner) and Mary Merriman (Office Manager).
-Our staff includes Emily (Administrative Assistant), John (Piano Technician and Shop Manager), Dave (Piano Technician), and Rodolfo (Refinisher).
+Our staff includes, John (Piano Technician/Mover), and Dave (Piano Technician/Tuner).

-Please call Emily at 574-329-3430 to set up an appointment if you have a piano in need of a tune, repair, cleaning, regulation, evaluation, move, or are looking to purchase or donate a previously-owned piano.
-We are located in South Bend, but also serve the surrounding Michiana area including, Granger, Mishawaka, Goshen, Warsaw, Plymouth, Bremen, Michigan City, LaPorte, New Carlisle, New Buffalo, Niles, Dowagiac, Berrien Springs, St. Joseph, Edwardsburg, and Elkhart.
+Please call 574-329-3430 to set up an appointment if you have a piano in need of a tune, repair, cleaning, regulation, evaluation, or move.
+We are located in South Bend, but also serve the surrounding Michiana area including, Granger, Mishawaka, Goshen, Warsaw, Plymouth, Culver, Bremen, Michigan City, LaPorte, New Carlisle, New Buffalo, Niles, Dowagiac, Berrien Springs, St. Joseph, Edwardsburg, and Elkhart.
 Travel fee will apply.

 THE COMPLETE PIANO MISSION:

 (we no longer take pianos in, but use the Virtual Gallery for re-homing pianos)

 The mission of The Complete Piano is to save pianos from the landfill, and re-home it back into the community: Rescue – Rehab – Rehome.
 The motto is “Keeping pianos out of the landfill and back into the living room.”
 The purpose is to provide pianos as learning tools, and for creating and supporting live music in our homes and our community.